gautier-lefebvre/vscode-file-template-manager/README.md

 1. ???
 1. Profit.

-## File template manager configuration
+## File template manager folder configuration

-You can create a local configuration for the file template manager so you can decide where the templates are stored.
+It is possible to configure your template manager folders (globally and locally), by:

+- Manually creating a configuration file at the root of the corresponding folder.
+  - We use [`cosmiconfig`](https://www.npmjs.com/package/cosmiconfig) with the module name `filetemplatemanager` to look **within the folder** (it will not look up the directory tree).
+    - **TL;DR** you can create a `.filetemplatemanagerrc.json` file at the root of your workspace folder.
+  - For the global folder, the configuration file goes inside the extension folder, but you can use the following command to generate it for you.
+- Alternatively, you can use `[File template manager] Edit global configuration` or `File template manager] Edit workspace folder configuration` in the command palette, accordingly.
+If the configuration file does not exist, it will be created with the default values.

+A folder configuration looks like this:

 ```json
 {